rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 In this part we have to make some assumptions.
-Let's say our client wants to load test an application for a fast food store where the users can redeem some coupons to get an instant benefit in their lunch and allows them to register themselves in the application to implment some sort of loyalty program.
+Let's say our client wants to load test an application for a fast food store where the users can redeem some coupons to get an instant benefit in their lunch and allows them to register themselves in the application to implement some sort of loyalty program.

 The client tells us that he expects to have 500.000 monthly users by the end of the month.